Skip to Main Content

 person smiling in a video group chat on one screen and performance data on the second screen

-THE OUTCOME
+THE RESULTS

 Civis Platform reinvented how the environmental nonprofit conducts business by enabling the development of a federation-wide analytics community.
 A hub-and-spoke model ensures timely, accurate access to standardized data while emphasizing interdependency and co-ownership among regional stakeholders, allowing data teams to embrace coordination and collaboration.

 The organization’s central hub now monitors KPIs across its entire affiliate network, overseeing all data integration and ingestion responsibilities while assigning analytics/data science and reporting/insights duties to the regional offices (an approach that eliminates manual reporting chores, saving staffers significant staff time).
-Additional benefits of this “virtual federation” model and shared data platform include:
+Additional benefits of this “virtual hive” model and shared data platform include:

 Three years into the project, the nonprofit has deployed Civis Platform in 23 countries across North and South America, Europe, Asia, and Africa, and its global data staff now tops 120 members.
 With its data unified and its reporting processes transformed, the organization can go back to doing what it does best: creating solutions for a peaceful, environmentally sound future.